tipogi/rust.sandbox/readme.md

 - [Rustlings](https://github.com/rust-lang/rustlings): Small exercises to get you used to reading and writing Rust code!
 - [Crates.io](https://crates.io/): The Rust community’s crate registry
 - [Take your first steps with Rust](https://learn.microsoft.com/en-us/training/paths/rust-first-steps/)

+## Databases

+- [SurrealDB](https://surrealdb.com/): It is the ultimate cloud database for tomorrow's applications

 ## Books